 Cash and Cash Equivalents.
-We held \$425 million and \$5 million in cash and cash equivalents as of June 30, 2016 and December 31, 2015, respectively.
+We held \$555 million and \$5 million in cash and cash equivalents as of June 30, 2016 and December 31, 2015, respectively.
+We also held \$22.3 billion in restricted cash and cash equivalents as of December 31, 2015 representing proceeds of debt raised to fund the cash portion of the TWC Transaction consideration that were held in escrow until consummation of the TWC Transaction.

 Operating Activities.
-Net cash provided by operating activities increased \$1.6 billion during the six months ended June 30, 2016 compared to the six months ended June 30, 2015, primarily due to an increase in Adjusted EBITDA of \$1.5 billion and changes in operating assets and liabilities, excluding the change in accrued interest and in liabilities related to capital expenditures of \$336 million.
+Net cash provided by operating activities increased \$955 million during the six months ended June 30, 2016 compared to the six months ended June 30, 2015, primarily due to an increase in Adjusted EBITDA of \$1.5 billion offset by an increase in cash paid for interest, net of \$435 million.

 Investing Activities.
-Net cash used in investing activities was \$1.6 billion and cash provided by investing activities was \$2.7 billion for the six months ended June 30, 2016 and 2015, respectively.
-The increase in cash used was primarily due to the repayment in 2015 of \$3.5 billion of net proceeds held in escrow upon the termination of the proposed transactions with Comcast as well as an increase in capital expenditures due to the Transactions.
+Net cash used in investing activities was \$8.1 billion and cash provided by investing activities was \$6.2 billion for the six months ended June 30, 2016 and 2015, respectively.
+The increase in cash used was primarily due to the acquisitions of TWC and Bright House in 2016 as compared to the repayment in 2015 of \$7.1 billion of net proceeds held in escrow upon the termination of the proposed transactions with Comcast as well as an increase in capital expenditures due to the Transactions.

 Financing Activities.
-Net cash used in financing activities was \$763 million and \$3.8 billion for the six months ended June 30, 2016 and 2015, respectively.
-The decrease in cash used was primarily due to the repayment in 2015 of \$3.5 billion of net proceeds held in escrow upon the termination of the proposed transactions with Comcast.
+Net cash provided by financing activities was \$6.6 billion and cash used in financing activities was \$7.3 billion for the six months ended June 30, 2016 and 2015, respectively.
+The increase in cash provided was primarily due to the issuance of \$5 billion of equity to Liberty Broadband to fund a portion of the acquisition of TWC and Bright House in 2016 as compared to the repayment in 2015 of \$7.1 billion of net proceeds held in escrow upon the termination of the proposed transactions with Comcast.